schultzh/ns3_sim_study/README.md

 jitter measure, the amount by which the measure is less is not significant enough to be confident.
 This means that the results of the testing in this research are inconclusive, where New Reno, YeAH, and HighSpeed do not outperform each other based on the performance metrics used and the simulations performed.
 Future work includes running these tests on a real network in order to compare the performance to the ns3 simulations.

+This repository contains the materials that go alongside my senior thesis.